Helsinki harbour, Finland

 Help abroad in an emergency

-If you are abroad and you need emergency help from the UK government, contact British embassy in Helsinki.
+If you are in Finland and you need emergency help from the UK government, contact British Embassy in Helsinki.

 FCDO in London